 - 1/2 teaspoon sea salt

-- 1 sheet of roasted nori cut into quarters (optional)
+- 1 sheet of roasted nori, cut into quarters If you don't like fishy tasting things, leave this out

 Place all of the ingredients into your food processor and pulse, just until everything is combined and there are no chunks of walnuts.